Helping you gain control of your health and wellbeing by making more educated food and lifestyle choices..restoring the balance of body and mind

 I now enjoy a much quieter and healthier life in West Sussex, having fallen in love with the South Downs where I walk with my dog as much as possible.

-The other big passion in my life is yoga and I am just about to complete a 200 hour teacher training course.
+The other big passion in my life is yoga and I am a certified 200 hour trained yoga teacher.
 Yoga and meditation have been such calming influences in my life and I look forward to being able to recommend them alongside nutritional therapy.
 Stress is the biggest, often unrecognised, issue for so many people and something that I feel is essential to address alongside dietary changes.

 We live in a world where we are spoilt for choice and often taste prevails over health.
 I believe there is a real need to get back to basics….

 “Do not let what you cannot do interfere with what you can do”

 I am a fully insured BANT member and CNHC-registered Nutritional Therapist.
 I studied Nutritional Therapy at the College of Naturopathic Medicine.